jeremylong/DependencyCheck/README.md

 Please see the documentation for the cli, maven, gradle, or ant integrations on how to set the NVD API key.

+#### The NVD API Key, CI, and Rate Limiting

+The NVD API has enforced rate limits.
+If you are using a single API KEY and multiple builds occur you could hit the rate limit and receive 403 errors.
+In a CI environment one must use a caching strategy.

 ### Breaking Changes

 9.0.0 contains breaking changes which requires updates to the database.
 If using